StoneT2000/simple-easyhec/README.md

 # Simple EasyHec: Accurate and Automatic Camera Calibration

 This repo provides (mostly) pip installable code to easily calibrate a camera (mounted and not mounted) and get its extrinsics with respect to some object (like a robot).
 It is a cleaned up and expanded version of the original [EasyHeC project](https://github.com/ootts/EasyHeC).
-It works by taking a dataset of segmentation masks of the object and the object poses, and based on the camera intrinsics and an initial guess of the extrinsics, optimizes that guess into an accurate estimate of the true extrinsics.
+It works by taking a dataset of segmentation masks of the object, the object's visual meshes, and the object poses, and based on the camera intrinsics and an initial guess of the extrinsics, optimizes that guess into an accurate estimate of the true extrinsics (translation/rotation of a camera in the world).
 The optimization process leverages [Nvdiffrast](https://github.com/NVlabs/nvdiffrast) for differentiable rendering to run this optimization process.

 Below shows the progression of the optimization of the extrinsic prediction.
 The first image shows the bad initial guess, the second image shows the predicted extrinsics, the third image shows the segmentation masks (generated with Segment Anything Model 2).
+The shaded mask in the first two images represent where the renderer would render the object (the paper) at the given extrinsics.

 ![](./assets/optimization_progression.gif)